Heliconia: Flower

 Their flowers are produced on long, erect or drooping panicles, and consist of brightly colored, waxy bracts, with small true flowers peeping out from the bracts.
 The growth habit of heliconias is similar to Canna, Strelitzia, and bananas, to which they are related.
 The flowers can be hues of reds, oranges, yellows, and greens, and are subtended by brightly colored bracts.

 The flowers' shape often limits pollination to a subset of the hummingbirds in the region.
 They also produce ample nectar that attract these birds.

 Seeds

 Fruits are blue-purple when ripe and primarily bird dispersed.
 Studies of post-dispersal seed survival showed that seed size was not a determinant.
 The highest amount of seed predation came from mammals.

 Taxonomy

+Heliconia is the only genus in the monotypic family Heliconiaceae.
+The genus was formerly included in the family Musaceae, which includes the bananas (e.g. Musa, Ensete and so on).
+In 1998 the Angiosperm Phylogeny Group recognised the family Heliconiaceae in the APG system, and included it in the order Zingiberales as a sister family to Musaceae.
+This position is maintained in the most recent review of the APG system, APG IV, published in 2016.

+Etymology

 The generic name Heliconia was given by Carl Linnaeus in 1771 from the Greek word Ἑλικώνιος Helikṓnios from Ἑλικών Helikṓn after Mount Helicon in Boeotia, central Greece.

-Heliconia is the only genus in the monotypic family Heliconiaceae, but was formerly included in the family Musaceae, which includes the bananas (e.g. Musa, Ensete and so on).
-However, the APG system of 1998, and its successor, the APG II system of 2003, confirm the Heliconiaceae as distinct and places them in the order Zingiberales, in the commelinid clade of monocots.